piyook/GitCrop/README.md

-# Git Crop Bash Script
+# Gitcrop Branch Batch Deletion Command Line Utility for Git Repositories :scissors:

+Lets face it - those pesky old redundant local branches can quickly start to get out of hand and clog up your repo. :face_with_spiral_eyes:

+Deleting branches one by one can be a real pain and using the usual Git command can mean accidentally deleting the wrong branch or deleting a branch you don't want to delete. :cursing_face:

 Git Crop is a simple bash script that allows you to safely delete all branches matching a given pattern in a LOCAL git repository with a single command.

-The search pattern automatically excludes the 'main' branch to prevent deleting it by accident.
-Other protected branches patterns can be added into the 'grep -v' command in the script.
+The search pattern automatically excludes the 'main' or 'develop' branches to prevent deleting them by accident.
+Other protected branches patterns can be added into the EXCEPTIONS variable command in the script.

 This script is easier and safer than using the usual Git command below: